note89/note89.github.io/content/drafts/typelevel-tic-tac-toe-in-typescript/index.md

   | GetDiagonalPositions<Size>
 ```

-`GetRowPositions` and `GetColumnPositions` itterates through either row or column and then creates the Cartesian product between those values.
+`GetRowPositions` and `GetColumnPositions` iterates through either row or column and
+then creates the Cartesian product between those values.
-In code it would read something like
+In code, it would read something like
 ```typescript
 forEach(Row).map((r) => getCatesianProduct(Column, r))
 ```
 So the output is `["11", "21", "31"] | ["21", "22", "23"] ...` for `Row` for example.
 When you do `R extends Row` in Typescript, that is "looping" over the union producing an output of type `Result1 | Result2 | Result3` etc.

-With `GetDiagonalPositions` i do a two tricks.
+With `GetDiagonalPositions` we do two tricks.
-First of i have two parameters that is not allowed to be used when calling the type-level function.
-This is so i can bind some values to those type parameters and reuse them in the body of the function.
+First of we have two parameters that are not allowed to be used when calling the type-level function.
+This is so they can be used to bind the result a typelevel function to allow for reuse in the function body.

 Here we are generating two arrays `[1,2,3]` and `[3,2,1]` and then we do two `Zip` operations
 `Zip<[1,2,3],[1,2,3]>`  and `Zip<[1,2,3],[3,2,1]>` which produces `[[1,1],[2,2],[3,3]`
 and `[[1,3],[2,2],[3,1]]` We then turn all the tuples into string.
 Resulting in
 `["11", "22", "33"]` and `["13", "22", "31"]`.

 `WinningPositions` is just the union of all the above, giving us a complete union of all positions that are winning.
-A position  for me is a combination of  of coordinates, that might be a bit dodgy naming.
-I'm thinking of a chess position not being a square but the combination of pieces on squares.
-This however is just a combination of coordinates, so maybe `GetWinningCoordinateCombinations` is a much better name.
+A position here is just a combination of coordinates.
+A chess position is not just a square but the combination of pieces on squares. `WinningPositions` however is just a combination of coordinates, so maybe `GetWinningCoordinateTuples` is a much better name.

 ### Board